 Profit Bandit can be downloaded for a one time fee of $15.
 I also should note, that I have a Samsung Galaxy S3, which is an android phone.
 So, if you are one of the millions of iPhone users out there, the screenshots included herein may not be exactly what they will look like on your phone.

 UPDATE 3/21/2015: I now use Scoutify by InventoryLab as the scanning app for my business.
 The remainder of the information in this post remains an accurate representation of how I would use a scanning app to make decisions on what to purchase to sell on amazon.
-If at anytime you want to see the most up to date listing of the products and services I am using, you can find it on this page on my site: www.onlinesellingexperiment.com/resources
+If at anytime you want to see the most up to date listing of the products and services I am using, you can find it on my amazon seller resources page.

 And, here is a screenshot from the profit bandit app (HERE is a link to more info on the app):

 As you can see, the amazon app is designed more for buying products through the app, and the profit bandit app is designed to provide the information you need to make a buying decision.
 There are a few features of the profit bandit app I will be pointing out throughout this post, but if you want to see all of the features, the maker of the app has put together this guide HERE.

 The key information from the app that I use is the selling price information and the sales rank information.
 The price information is available on the amazon mobile app, but the sales rank does not display unless you look the item up on the amazon.com full site.